They say that you can’t step in the same river twice.

-Until that one moment when I tried to open my eyes.
+Until that one moment when they did.

 “Have I been here before?”

-My eyes jolted awake to be greeted by the gray morning clouds.
+My eyes finally jolted totally awake to be greeted by the gray morning clouds.
 Not quite white, not quite black.
 As doubtful about themselves as I was about everything that had happened for however many hours I had been asleep.
 It all felt as vividly real as everything I saw with my own two eyes at this very moment.
 Yet his presence now felt like a specter of itself when he was alive.

-My life felt like an endless tunnel down which this doubt had cast a pall of impenetrable darkness.
-Even though I cannot see the light anymore, I know it lies somewhere up ahead in the distance.
+My life ahead was an endless tunnel, once with light ahead, but down which this doubt had cast a pall of impenetrable darkness.
+Yet even though I cannot see the light anymore, I hang on to faith that it lies somewhere up ahead in the distance.